 - Submit a professional portfolio in lieu of exam scores if allowed by the department offering the program (student seeking admission using portfolio may be admitted unconditionally only after departmental review and approval); AND

-- Meet all other program specific requirements.
+- Meet all other program-specific requirements.

-Degree Seeking – Conditional Admission
+Degree-Seeking – Conditional Admission

-Following departmental review of composite factors (bachelor’s degree, GPA, GMAT score, etc.), students who demonstrate reasonable potential for success in the program and who have a minimum cumulative GPA of 2.50 may be admitted conditionally.
+Following a departmental review of composite factors (bachelor’s degree, GPA, GMAT score, etc.), students who demonstrate the reasonable potential for success in the program and who have a minimum cumulative GPA of 2.50 may be admitted conditionally.
 Students who have earned a bachelor’s degree in a non-related field but who otherwise satisfy all requirements for standard admission will also be admitted conditionally.
 Conditional status will be removed upon successful completion of all required undergraduate prerequisite courses as determined by departmental review.
 Students who lack undergraduate prerequisite courses will not be allowed to register for graduate courses until all prerequisite courses are completed.

-Degree Seeking – International Students
+Degree-Seeking – International Students

 In addition to meeting the requirements listed above for Unconditional or Conditional Admission, all international students will be required to meet all F-1 VISA requirements for admission into any Graduate Program.